Frédéric Diefenthal

 Frédéric Diefenthal (born 26 July 1968 in Saint-Mandé) is a French actor and director.

 Biography

 Diefenthal grew up in Saint-Puy in southwestern France.
 He is Jewish.
-Prior to acting, Diefenthal pursued apprenticeships in the hotel industry, hairdressing and was also an apprentice pastry chef.
-He began studies in architecture before switching to drama classes.
+Prior to acting, Diefenthal pursued apprenticeships in the hotel industry, hairdressing, was also an apprentice pastry chef.
+He began studies in architecture before switching to drama.

 Diefenthal began acting in the early 1990s; he held a main role in the French television series Le juge est une femme (The Judge is a Woman), where he first gained a degree of notoriety.
 He also played a major part in the French Taxi series.

 Diefenthal was previously married to actress Gwendoline Hamon, with whom he has a son.
 The pair separated in 2014.